btomasmaiochi/Frontstart-slider/README.md

 ### Just a scroll project using Javascript 💻

-Learning how to scroll, autoscroll and set an interval between scrolling.
+Here we learn how to scroll, autoscroll and set an interval between scrolling.